SpencePro/React-Stock-Market-Game/README.md

 - Lookup real value of stocks with search box
 - Dynamically updating line chart
 - Ability to sell and buy stocks
-- Tracking the player's best scores for each stock
+- Track the player's best scores for each stock